EternityForest/KaithemAutomation/kaithem/src/docs/tagpoints.md

 You can set the default value from the management page for any particular tag, but for BinaryTags it will be interpreted as a hex string.

+### Get arbitrary existing tag ignoring type

+kaithem.tags.all_tags_raw is a dict containing a weak reference to every tag.
+It allows raw access to the internal tags list.

+kaithem.tags.all_tags_raw['foo']() gets you the foo tag.

 #### BinaryTag.unreliable

 Set to true, makes tag act more like a UDP connection.
 Setting the value just pushed to subscribers.
 Polling not guaranteed to work.
 Type checking disabled.